 - Gastroesophageal Reflux Disease (GERD)

 Gastroenterologists perform all currently recommended and approved diagnostic and therapeutic procedures within their specialty.
 These procedures include:

 - Colonoscopy with the ability to remove polyps

 - Evaluation of the pancreas and biliary tree and the release of trapped ductal stones.

 The evaluation of the small intestine can now be accomplished by a pill that, when swallowed, can take pictures of the intestine and transmit these for physician review.
 Advanced evaluation of the esophagus in patients with serious reflux (GERD) is available as well.

-Full endoscopy centers offering diagnosis and treatment of the intestinal tract are available at Abington Memorial Hospital’s Levy Medical Center, Ste.
-G23 (215-481-4943) and at Lansdale Hospital.
+Full endoscopy centers offering diagnosis and treatment of the intestinal tract are available at Jefferson Abington Hospital’s Levy Medical Center, Ste.
+G23 (215-481-4943) and at Jefferson Lansdale Hospital.